XRISM-Subaru views of Abell 754: an off-axis, near-line-of-sight merging cluster: Result and Discussion

 The hydrodynamic interaction induced by cluster mergers is dominated around the pericenter because the ram pressure of the highest velocity in a dense ICM environment and the rotation of the tidal spin are significant.
 Hence, the ICM core associated with the subcluster that rotates by tidal force could be stripped away by ram pressure.
-Once the stripped gas is free from this rotation, the gas moves inertially in alignment with the tangential velocity at the pericenter \citep{You2025}.
+Once the stripped gas is free from this rotation, the gas moves inertially in alignment with the tangential velocity at the pericenter \citep{2019ApJ...874..112S,You2025}.
+In simulations, the filament induced by the interaction between the main and subclusters during the pericenter phase remains present to some extent even after apocenter passage; however, because the formed filament is pulled back by the gravitational potential of the main cluster, significant changes in the position of the main cluster can alter its original structure.
+In this analysis, we assume the scenario before apocenter.

 Therefore, the major axis of the filamentary structure tends to be parallel to the tangential (moving) direction at the pericenter (Appendix \ref{app:sim}).
 We express the tangential angle in the sky plane at the pericenter as $\phi_{\rm peri}=\arctan({\tilde v}_y/{\tilde v}_x)(t_{\rm peri})$, where the angle is measured from west to north.

 Given the analytical model (eq. \ref{eq:trajectory}), the likelihood for the merger trajectory is formulated as follows: